Key Takeaways

 The image above is a visual representation of the following table.

-• The Units do not grant the holder any equity instruments of the entity.
+• The Units give the possessor no equity instruments of the organization.

 • The proceeds derived are not linked to the price of the entity’s shares.